Police Let Mom Keep Feeding Son Bleach After She Showed Them YouTube Videos, Doctor Approval

 Advertisement

 This investigation was reportedly the second time Lenexa police have looked into Austin administering bleach to her sons.
-NBC reports that last November the developmental disabilities program Options Services reported Austin to police after she gave the chlorine dioxide treatment to one of her sons in the parking log after the staff refused to give him the solution.
+NBC reports that last November the developmental disabilities program Options Services reported Austin to police after she gave the chlorine dioxide treatment to one of her sons in the parking lot after the staff refused to give him the solution.
 That reportedly led to a Kansas Adult Protective Services investigation.

 A spokesperson for Kansas Department for Children and Families told Gizmodo that adult protective services cases are confidential and the agency wouldn’t comment.